 - Sign the Offer of Student Employment Form provided by your hiring department to accept the offer.

-- Bring the completed Offer of Student Employment Form to the appropriate student employment office (see below) with acceptable forms of I.D. (i.e. a KSU FLASHcard or driver's license and an original Social Security card or certified copy of a birth certificate) to complete the forms required for employment.
+- Bring the completed Offer of Student Employment Form to Career Exploration and Development or the appropriate regional campus student employment office (see below) along with 1) acceptable forms of I.D. (i.e. a KSU FLASHcard or driver's license and an original Social Security card or a birth certificate) and 2) bank account information (routing and account numbers for direct deposit), to complete the forms required for employment.

 - Log into CampusWorks and click Accept to electronically sign the Student Employment Certification Statement.

 - Accept employment offers online to complete the hiring process through CampusWorks.
 You will receive a notification email and will have five days to respond to the offer or it will automatically expire.
 The offer can be resubmitted by contacting the hiring department.

 - Receive the On-Campus Student Employment Confirmation email when permission to work has been granted and your position has been activated.
 Permission to work is granted upon final confirmation of student enrollment, completion of paperwork, and other employment eligibility requirements.